 • Enhanced collaboration across departments

-Remote management and monitoring (RMM) software is the core of a MSP’s work.
-RMM enables IT service providers to maintain their clients’ IT infrastructure and systems in a remote delivery model, meaning an MSP can monitor client endpoints, systems, and networks wherever they are.
+Remote management and monitoring (RMM) software is the core of an MSP’s work.
+RMM enables IT service providers to maintain their clients’ IT infrastructure and systems in a remote delivery model, meaning an MSP can monitor client endpoints, systems, asset management, and networks wherever they are.
 Typically, this is done by installing an agent on these devices and systems that provides status information back to the MSP.
 It is viewed as one of the most important tools in ITSM.

 RMM software is core to an MSP business because it helps service providers keep labor costs low but operate efficiently.
 RMM software also help the IT service provider manage everything they need to in one place.